 The required notice period for employees on probation depends on their circumstances.
 Those leaving the UAE must give 14 days’ notice, while those switching to a new job within the UAE must give 30 days’ notice.

-If an employee does not fulfil their contract obligations, this violation can lead to legal issues and possibly a labour ban in the UAE.
+If an employee fails to fulfil their contractual obligations, this can lead to legal issues and, in the UAE, a labour ban.

-Article 121 of the Labour Law also states that employees can quit without notice if their employer breaks the contract terms or if the employer or their representative assaults the employee.
+Article 121 of the Labour Law also states that employees may resign without notice if their employer breaches the terms of the contract or if the employer or their representative assaults the employee.

 Employee’s Right To Resign And Move To Another Company In The State